vishal2github/noJava/Theoretical_Notes/Exception_and_handeling.md

   + These exceptions occur during runtime, and compiler doesn't require them to be explicitly caught.

   + **Example:** NullPointerException, ArrayIndexOutOfBoundsException

+  + RuntimeException class and all subclasses.

+  + RuntimeException class are unchecked exceptions.

+  + Handling these exceptions aren't mandatory.

+  + Compiler doesn't check existence of handler in source code of program.

+  + These exceptions are also known as **run time exceptions.**

+  + Precaution/prevention of these exceptions are possible.

 <br>